 Challenges

-Even though tech startups in Canada have developed rapidly over the past years, this industry still faces many challenges.
+Even though tech startups in Canada have developed rapidly over the past years, they still face several common challenges.
 Let’s examine what one should prepare for before opening an IT business in Canada.

 Conclusion